 Although we are an IVF clinic in London, we don’t just offer IVF.
 We pride ourselves on offering a wide range of inclusive services, including:

-Whether you have questions about your fertility or wish to explore treatment options, our remote consultations are a great, convenient place to start.
+Whether you have questions about your fertility or wish to explore treatment options, our remote 60-minute consultation is a great, convenient place to start.
 One of our fertility doctors will speak to you and a partner, if you have one, from the comfort of your home, at a time that suits you.
-We offer two types of consultations, outlined below:

 Fertility diagnostics (also called fertility assessments or fertility MOTs), are often the starting point for women or couples that have been trying to conceive without success.
 All of our fertility diagnostics include a consultation with a fertility doctor, to ensure you understand your results and have the opportunity to discuss next steps.
 The links below will direct you to more information on each of our diagnostic packages: